helderpinto/AzureOptimizationEngine/README.md

 ```

 Optionally, you can use the `SilentDeploymentSettingsPath` input parameter to deploy AOE in a more automated way.
-The file referencing should be a json file with the needed attributes defined.
+The file referencing should be a JSON file with the needed attributes defined.
 An example of the content of such silent deployment file is:

 ```json